OpenKneeboard/OpenKneeboard/README.md

 I am not able to respond to 1:1 requests for help via any means, including GitHub, Discord, Twitter, Reddit, or email.

+## Requirements

+- Up-to-date 64-bit Windows 10
+- A graphics card that supports Direct3D 11

+Windows 11 is untested, and I am unable to investigate any issues reported with OpenKneeboard on Windows 11.

 ## Supported Games

 - Non-VR: DirectX 11